 I’m sure I’ve assembled and disassembled my track a few dozen times before seeing the problem.
 But if you’re thinking about giving kids a Lionel starter set that includes Fastrack, the track will last a lot longer if they stash the loop of track intact under a bed or in the corner of a closet than it will if they disassemble it completely every time they put it away.
 If there isn’t enough room for the whole loop, split it in half, and try not to always split it at the same place, to even out the stress a bit.

 Some people are put off by the roadbed.
 It looks more realistic than old tubular track did, but the roadbed still looks like molded plastic.
-On a permanent layout, you can apply a wash of India Ink and rubbing alcohol to the roadbed to make it look a little bit dirtier and bring out some depth.
+On a permanent layout, you can apply a wash of ink recovered from a Sharpie marker and rubbing alcohol to the roadbed to make it look a little bit dirtier and bring out some depth.
 You can also add some ballast to the edges to eliminate the perfect edge.
 Real railroad ballast is a little ragged around the edge.

 It’s supposedly possible to cut custom lengths of Fastrack, but very few people do it.
 It’s much more difficult to do with roadbed track than with traditional forms of track, which require nothing more than a hacksaw and a little patience.